 Did you know that you should brush your teeth for at least two minutes?
 That’s right-120 seconds or 30 seconds for each quadrant of your mouth.
 Many of my patients want to maintain a healthy smile through good oral hygiene – brushing.
-So, I get lots of questions about how to pick the right toothbrush.
+So, I get lots of questions about how to pick the best toothbrush.

 Finding the “right” toothbrush isn’t as hard as you might think.
 The variety of toothbrushes on the market can make the selection seem like a challenge.
 But, actually, just about any toothbrush that feels comfortable will work well.
 Here are some guidelines from the American Dental Association:

 - Any toothbrush you choose should have soft bristles.
 Hard bristles may cause the gum tissue to pull back from teeth, which can expose the tooth root and lead to increased sensitivity to heat and cold or certain foods and drinks.